 Freshwater discharging to the Barnegat Bay-Little Egg Harbor estuary from both streams and direct groundwater flow is essential to maintaining the ecology of the bay.
-Average post-development withdrawal and maximum-allocation withdrawal simulations provide a comparison of the net flux of groundwater discharging from the groundwater-flow system into the estuary.
-For average post-development withdrawal conditions, a large number of constant head cells have net flow away from the cell to adjacent variable head cells beneath layer 1, indicating predominantly downward flow.
-This occurs in a large part of the Barnegat Bay–Little Egg Harbor and coastal wetlands, particularly in the southern half of the Ocean County study area.
-Although water flows away from most constant head cells, the net flux to saltwater boundaries (constant head cells beneath the estuary) is 113.7 ft3/s.
-Flow values indicate that downward flow out of individual constant head cells tends to be very small, whereas lateral or upward flow into constant head cells is larger.
-In the average maximum-allocation withdrawal simulation the number of constant head cells with flow into the cell and their total area in the Barnegat Bay–Little Egg Harbor estuary is considerably less than average post-development withdrawal conditions.
-Groundwater discharging to the estuary is restricted to a small area south of the mouth of Toms River with additional cells adjacent to the barrier island.
+Average postdevelopment withdrawal and maximum-allocation withdrawal simulations provide a comparison of the net flux of groundwater discharging from the groundwater-flow system into the estuary.
+For average postdevelopment withdrawal conditions, a large number of constant head cells had net flow away from the cell to adjacent variable head cells beneath layer 1, indicating predominantly downward flow.
+This occurred in a large part of the Barnegat Bay-Little Egg Harbor and coastal wetlands, particularly in the southern half of the Ocean County study area.
+Although water flowed away from most constant head cells, the net flux to saltwater boundaries (constant head cells beneath the estuary) was 113.7 ft3/s.
+Flow values indicated that downward flow out of individual constant head cells tended to be very small; in particular, smaller than lateral or upward flow into constant head cells In the average maximum-allocation withdrawal simulation, the number of constant head cells with flow into the cell and their total area in the Barnegat Bay-Little Egg Harbor estuary was considerably less than average postdevelopment withdrawal conditions.
+Groundwater discharging to the estuary was restricted to a small area south of the mouth of Toms River with additional cells adjacent to the barrier island.
 The net flux into all constant head cells decreased by 5.1 ft3/s in this simulation.

-References Cited
+Selected References

 Anderson, H.R., and Appel, C.A., 1969, Geology and ground-water resources of Ocean County, New Jersey: New Jersey Department of Conservation and Economic Development Special Report 29, 93 p.